OCA/bank-statement-import/account_statement_import_move_line/readme/CONFIGURE.md

 To configure this module, you need to:

-1. Go to *Settings \> Users & Companies \> Users*.
+1. Go to *Settings \> Users & Companies \> Groups*.
-2. Open the user that needs to use this feature.
+2. Search for the group *Show Full Accounting Features*.
-3. Mark the check *Show Full Accounting Features*.
+3. Add the user who needs to use this function.